Australian rules football in the Australian Capital Territory: Representative Side

 An Australian Capital Territory representative side played Interstate Football matches against other states and territories.

 Australian Capital Territory's first National Football Carnival appearance was at the 1933 National Football Carnival.
 The side placed second in Division 2 of the 1958 National Football Carnival, and second in the 1968 Minor States National Football Carnival.
-In the 1990s, the Australian Capital Territory team was merged with the New South Wales team to form NSW/ACT; and from 1995, Australian Capital Territory was represented in interstate football as part of Australian Alliance, which also incorporated players from New South Wales, Queensland, Northern Territory and Tasmania.
+In the 1990s, the Australian Capital Territory team was merged with the New South Wales team to form NSW/ACT; and from 1995, Australian Capital Territory was represented in interstate football as part of Allies, which also incorporated players from New South Wales, Queensland, Northern Territory and Tasmania.

+Uniform

 Principal venues

 There are several grounds around the ACT used by AFL Canberra, but only two with spectator facilities suitable for finals matches.
 In the 1990s, politician and former Canberra Raiders rugby league player Paul Osborne began a successful campaign to exclude the AFL from use of Canberra Stadium which ultimately resulted in its conversion into a rectangular field.
 As a result Manuka Oval remains the only venue in the ACT that meets AFL Standard criteria and have been used to host AFL (National Standard) or AFLW level matches (Regional Standard).